DSIA

 Digital Literacy Gap (Information Overload: Signature)

-The degree of education that a user needs in order to effectively use and contribute to a knowledge system and information architecture; literacy gap.
-See also, information overload.
+The degree of education a user needs to effectively use and contribute to a knowledge system and information architecture; literacy gap.
+See also information overload.

 Discipline